Re: Steve Sailer’s blog post Is Silicon Valley Racist? CNN Wants To Know!

 Not only does she have a Harvard pedigree, but so too do her five siblings.
 [Wikipedia, November 5, 2011]

 Are we to believe that Soledad`s race, ethnicity and gender had nothing to do with her getting accepted to Harvard?
 Ditto for her siblings.

 James Fulford writes: For all I know, Ms. O’Brien actually is bright enough to attend Harvard, but she does obviously get a couple of points for her ethnicity, which is fairly nominal.
-Steve Sailer described her as a “nice looking white woman who claims to be a black and Hispanic twofer.”However, she herself said that her success hereditary:
+Steve Sailer described her as a “nice looking white woman who claims to be a black and Hispanic twofer.”

-Now, what she meant by that was something about immigrants and inspiration, and how her “parents just assumed we could do anything if we worked hard enough” but of course, choosing inspirational parents won’t get you into Harvard.
+“Every single O’Brien kid is a Harvard grad.
+Soledad attributes that feat to having chosen the right parents.”.
+[Hispanic Magazine.com, June/July 2005]Now, what she meant by that was something about immigrants and inspiration, and how her “parents just assumed we could do anything if we worked hard enough” but of course, choosing inspirational parents won’t get you into Harvard.